 Supported Operating Systems

 .NET 4.0 which is freely available from Microsoft's website and may already be installed on your computer.

 Apachetail was original designed for personal use to analyse my own Linux server Apache web server logs without having to use Google analytics which only shows stats for 1 site at a time in real-time.
-Also Google Analytics does not appear to be all that accurate as I have seen in testing that it doesnt catch all visitors to a page even though it has the analytics code.
-GA doesnt detect visits from my Android Firefox browser at all, even when firefox protection is turned off!
-Also many of the apache log analyzers available require you to install software directly on the web server and Id prefer not to.
+Also as I have seen in testing Google Analytics is not all that accurate.
+It doesnt catch all visitors to a page even though it has the analytics code.
+For example, GA doesnt detect visits from my Android Firefox browser at all, even when firefox protection is turned off!
+Another reason I dont like many of the apache log analyzers is because they require you to install software directly on the web server which I'd rather not.
 Apachetail is still in Beta but seeing that its quite useful I thought to make it available to other web server admins.
 Its portable and requires very little setup on your Windows desktop and Linux server other than making sure the log format on the Apache server is in the supported format.
 It doesn't support Windows Apache servers at the moment but may in future.
 It has mainly been tested with a Centos server with a mild load so I'm not sure how well it will work with a high traffic server.
 Feel free to send through any feedback.

 Apachetail connects from your Windows desktop to your Linux server using putty and SSH.
 It runs the "tail" command on the logs you specify and pumps the Apache logs back to a local SQLite database.
 Note that the password you configure in the profile is not saved and has to be entered each time your connect.
 Also the password is not sent until the SSH connection is established with the server.
 SSH port 22 will need to be open on the server and your IP address will need to be allowed to connect.
 If you can connect with putty from your desktop then Apachetail should be able to connect also.
 The account you specify must have read access to the logs on the server.